ilastik/ilastik.github.io/documentation/objects/objects.md

 * Object Classification (from prediction image)
 * Object Classification (from binary image)

+**Size Limitations:**

+In the current version of ilastik, computations on the **training** images are not performed lazily -- the entire image is processed at once.
+This means you can't use enormous images for training the object classifier.
+However, once you have created a satisfactory classifier using one or more small images, you can use the "Blockwise Object Classification" feature to run object classification on much larger images (prediction only -- no training.)

 <a href="figs/ilastik_start_screen.png" data-toggle="lightbox"><img src="figs/ilastik_start_screen.png" class="img-responsive" /></a>

 ### Object Classification (from pixel classification)